 I’ve come to the conclusion that mythology is really a form of archaeological psychology.
 Mythology gives you a sense of what a people believes, what they fear.~ George Lucas

 EDITORIAL, Laura Leigh (This is not one of our range reports, photo essays or analysis of the program.
 This is a personal editorial on the “state of the West.”
-Musical selection to accompany this piece if you want the full effect: https://www.youtube.com/watch?v=WxBx0nfRp9s).
+Musical selection to accompany this piece if you want the full effect, are italicized.

 Hell’s Fury plays loud at the stadium as the crowd holds it’s breath.
 Busting out of the chute, through the smoke left by fireworks, storms 1,500 lbs of flesh and blood freight train, a PBR bull.
 A flash of fringe off rodeo chaps reminds you that there is a human being hanging on for dear life to the whirling, bucking behemoth beneath him.
 The bull changes direction in a gravity defying display of sheer explosive power.
 As the red, white and blue fringe on his chaps swirls, the rider slams his face against the sledge hammer of a head striking back.
 The crowd gasps as the rider is launched like a limp sack of flour to the ground.
 They rise to their feet as rodeo clowns taunt the “killing machine” off the rag doll laying in the dust.
 The bull, that has done this a dozen times before, heads for the gate as “showtime” for him has ended.
 Battered and dazed the man in those fancy chaps is helped to his feet and launches his hat into the crowd.
 The crowd erupts in applause and amazement as “Tuff Enuff“ blasts through the stadium.
 Cookie cutter young girls begin to dance to the music as if trying to get the camera man to focus on them and get their picture up onscreen, young children in the crowd dream of being that “strong” someday and the “old timers” feel proud, as American’s we are “Tuff Enuff” to handle any threat.

 Yes, I have been to the PBR and many rodeos.
 As with most things created by man there is good and bad (some of it very, very bad.
 I addressed both later in life and I believe a reason why there is a targeting right now by certain interests to myself and the organization I founded).
-I have shared more than a beer with a couple of those “boys.”
+In the past, I have shared a beer and chatter with a couple of those “boys.”
 I saw them like myself back then, a stuntman in a show.
 In hindsight I had no idea just how dangerous the myth perpetuated by that display of showmanship really is.
 Yet with work, we can all grow up.

 What is “American identity?”
 When we look at all of what we think of as American (rugged, resilient, survivors) at the core there is always this “individualism” that is the thread that binds a country built on diversity.
 Symbolism of that individualism of America include the poor kid that becomes President or a CEO of a wealthy company, military leaders like my personal favorite George S. Patton, pop culture idols that buck trends and cowboys and wild horses.